emkcloud/livewire-tweak/docs/contents/prefix-core.md

 POST     {groupwire}/livewire/upload-file livewire.upload-file › Livewire\Features › Fil
 ```

-By default, the value of "{groupwire}" will be set to "admin" since it is the first element in the "groups" option.
-So it's as if the routes were the following
+By default, the value of `{groupwire}` will be set to `admin` value since it is the first element in the groups option.
+So it's as if the routes were the following:

 ```
 GET|HEAD admin/livewire/livewire.js ..........
 Livewire\Mechanisms › FrontendAsset